VAlgoLang/valgolang.github.io/source/usage.rst

 -o=<output>, --output=<output>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

- - The path to where the MP4 file should be saved (defaults to ``out.mp4``)
+ - The path to where the MP4 file should be saved (defaults to ``out.mp4`` in the same directory the compiler is called)
- - If the path does not exist, all the subdirectories will be created
+ - All the subdirectories specified in the path will be created

 -p, --python
 ~~~~~~~~~~~~~~~~~~~~~